sceckert/IntroDHSpring2021/_week2/introduction-to-the-command-line.md

 3. Now, let's use that list to look for only the lines that contain "hi" or "hey" in our greetings file `grep -f list_of_words.txt -n --color filename.txt`
 	- What happened?
-4. Let's try again, this time, telling our search to ignore cases `grep -f list_of_words.txt -n -i --color filename.txt`
+4. Let's try again, this time, telling our search to ignore cases `grep -f list_of_words.txt -n -i --color greetings.txt`